blukaniro/SimpleEstimatingRootLength/README.md

-# The Example of Simple Estimating Root Length
+# SERL: Simple Estimating Root Length

 The example of estimating plant root length with ImageJ using macros plugins